SUSE/telemetry/doc/api/structs/telemetrybundle.md

   * bundleTimeStamp - the UTC timestamp for when the bundle was generated, formatted in [RFC3339nano](../../telemetrytimestamp.md) format
-  * bundleClientId - the clientId of the telemetry client generating this bundle, as specified in the credentials returned when the telemetry client successfully registered with the upstream telemetry server.
+  * bundleClientId - the clientId of the telemetry client generating this bundle, as specified in the registraion used to successfully register the client with the upstream telemetry server.
   * bundleCustomerId - a string value specify the customer identifier, if any, associated with the telemetry client
   * bundleAnnotations - a possibly empty list of